Stjaertfena/lab-2-undoing-changes/README.md

   ```
   $ git rebase main --interactive
   ```
+  Below is just an illustration of the interactive rebase "prompt", your's will of course contain the commits you just selected.
+Do note that the commits here are listed in reversed order, with the most recent commit at the bottom.
   ![Rebase Prompt](./docs/rebase-prompt.png)

   In the "prompt" (which is in fact a temporary file), change from `pick` to `edit` infront of the offending commit.
 Save and close the "prompt".

   If you have not changed your default editor, this is most likely going to be [vi](https://en.wikipedia.org/wiki/Vi) or [vim](https://en.wikipedia.org/wiki/Vim_(text_editor)).
+Need help with the commands, checkout this [cheat sheet](https://www.thegeekdiary.com/basic-vi-commands-cheat-sheet/).

   1. Git has now dropped you on the offending commit.
 You can view the state either from `gitk` or using `git status`.
+Below output and screenshot only serves as an illustration, you'd be seeing something different.
   ```
   $ git rebase main --interactive